M1128 mobile gun system: Firepower

 The MGS was originally developed for the Canadian Army, which did not have a requirement for transporting the vehicle via C-130.
 The U.S. Army did have this requirement, and so a design change was required to lower the MGS's height so that the vehicle could fit inside the aircraft.
 The turret was lowered within the hull.
 This change caused problems of its own.
 The reduced distance between the muzzle brake and the hull caused blast overpressures to develop.
 A solution was found where the "pepper pot" could be covered by a sheet of metal.

-The MGS's 105 mm cannon can fire four types of ammunition: the M900 kinetic energy penetrator to destroy armored vehicles; the M456A2 high-explosive anti-tank round to destroy thin-skinned vehicles and provide anti-personnel fragmentation; the M393A3 high-explosive squash head plastic round to destroy bunkers, machine gun and sniper positions, and create openings in walls for infantry to access; and M1040 canister shot for use against dismounted infantry in the open.
+The MGS's 105 mm cannon can fire four types of ammunition: the M900 kinetic energy penetrator to destroy armored vehicles; the M456A2 high-explosive anti-tank round to destroy thin-skinned vehicles and provide anti-personnel fragmentation; the M393A3 high-explosive squash head plastic round to destroy bunkers, machine gun and sniper positions, and create openings in walls for infantry to access; and M1040 canister shot for use against dismounted infantry in open terrain.

 In 2001, Rheinmetall announced that it was seeking to incorporate its 105 mm smoothbore low recoil gun on the MGS around 2004.
 The Army had not articulated such a requirement.

 By 2000, the Army found its existing ammunition stockpile of 105 mm rounds to be in poor condition, with more than half determined to be either unusable or obsolete.
 The Army solicited industry to produce new ammunition to replenish the stockpile.
 L3 Communications completed low rate production of M393 high-explosive plastic HEP-T and M467 training rounds in 2004.
 10,000 combat and 18,400 training rounds were ultimately produced by L3.

 Secondary armament

 The coaxial weapon is an 7.62 mm caliber M240 machine gun.
-The commander's weapon is a 7.62 mm caliber machine gun in a skate mount.
-Alternately an M2 Browning .50 caliber machine gun or a 40 mm Mk 19 grenade launcher can be mounted.
+The commander's weapon is a M2 Browning 12.7 mm machine gun or a 40 mm Mk 19 grenade launcher can be mounted.

 Differential attributes and failures

 Because the vehicle was originally designed without air conditioning (A/C), crews were given cooling vests that circulate cooled water from outside the vehicle to the garment.
 Vehicle computers still overheated regularly.
 All MGS Stryker platforms have since been upgraded with A/C units.
 The large weapon station and relatively smaller hatch can make emergency exits difficult.

 The main cannon is separate from the crew compartment.
 A gun stoppage during combat can be cleared only by exiting the vehicle.

-M1128 suffered of lack of reliability, excessive dead space, gun size and gun control issues, taking its development to a limited production in 2010 with 142 units in service.
+M1128 suffered of lack of reliability, excessive dead space, gun size, and gun control issues, taking its development to a limited production in 2010 with 142 units in service.